 We must ensure the protection of our communities and special places like the Columbia Gorge from the transport of oil.
 We can accomplish this by calling on decision-making officials in the Pacific Northwest to oppose new oil terminals that rely on transporting oil by rail through the Columbia River Gorge National Scenic Area.

-We can do better.
+.
 Say NO to the terminals and YES to clean energy solutions.
 It's time for the Pacific Northwest to lead on safe, renewable clean energy and say no to dirty, dangerous fossil-fuel transport.